The Women of St. John’s Church

 The Women of St. John’s Church was organized to unite the women of the Church in a fellowship of worship, study, and service, which will deepen and strengthen their spiritual lives, and build up the Church in the parish, the community, the diocese.

-All female parishioners of St. John’s Church are a members of the Women of the Church.
+All-female parishioners of St. John’s Church are members of the Women of the Church.
 Volunteer opportunities are numerous and varied, so there are many ways to be involved with the activities of the Women of the Church.

+Please note that the Women of St. John’s have modified their meetings due to COVID.
+Please refer to the weekly eBlast and Parish Paper for the most recent details.
 General monthly meetings of the Women of St. John’s are usually the first Wednesday of each month from September through April.
-The general meeting is held in the Green-Meldrim House immediately following the 10:00 a.m.
+The general meeting is held in the Green-Meldrim House immediately following the 10 a.m.
 Communion Service in the Chapel on Wednesdays.
-After the meeting there is a small reception in the Green-Meldrim House Dining Room offering delicious food and delightful fellowship.
+After the meeting, there is a small reception in the Green-Meldrim House Dining Room offering delicious food and delightful fellowship.
 In May there is usually an annual picnic instead of a general meeting.
-On occasions there is an evening meeting with a special speaker, open to all parishioners.
+On occasions, there is an evening meeting with a special speaker, open to all parishioners.

 - The promotion of fellowship.

 - The promotion and contribution to the Christian education of adults and children.

 - In-parish outreach to those who are unable to physically join us, such as home visits, pantry aides (meals), financial assistance . . .

 - Financial assistance with the preservation and maintenance of the Green-Meldrim House, which is the Parish House for John’s Church and is a National Historic Landmark.